 Russian President Vladimir Putin has ordered troops into two rebel-held regions in eastern Ukraine, after recognising them as independent states.

-Russia said the troops have not yet been deployed but will be “peacekeeping” in the regions, which it has backed since 2014.
+Russia said the troops would be “peacekeeping” in the breakaway regions, which it has backed since 2014.

 Ukraine’s president said his country was “not afraid of anything or anyone”.